 When you have had an unbelievably chaotic day, you may have had to engage in multi-tasking that was totally unplanned.
 These are the interruptions that you cannot plan for but that force you into multi-tasking.

 You are in the middle of an important report you must get out by the end of the business.
 Your boss comes into your office and hands you a report that you must read and sign off on.
 Or your assistant bursts in with a crisis of sorts that must be handled right now, and you have to take a phone call.
 These are the types of multitask interruptions that will force your brain to jump back and forth between two unrelated items.

 As soon as you have some downtime, force your brain to go back to those events, one at a time.
 Make notes, so that you will remember important decisions or the results of that “crisis” that interrupted your report writing.
 You may even want to develop a template for these types of reviews so that you have a type of customized writing format.

-Your brain is a marvellous computer.
-But it does have its imitations.
+Your brain is a marvelous computer.
+But it does have its imitations to multitask.
 You can multi-task and still not put it on overload if you follow these three strategies.
 Best of all?
 You will still remain productive.